Course Catalog

 • A current U.S. Passport.

-• A current military ID (service member only, not dependent).
-Documented using the Confirmation of Review of Military ID Worksheet - A photocopy is not acceptable.
+• Documented using the Confirmation of Review of Military ID Worksheet.
+A photocopy is not acceptable.

-• A current, valid Permanent Resident Card (USCIS form I-151 or I-551).
-We require both the front & back sides of your Permanent Resident Card to be submitted.
-It must not expire before the first day of class of the term the student will start classes.
+• The card must not expire before the first day of class for the term the student will start classes.

-• Students admitted on an F, J or M Visa will have their lawful presence verified through the Student and Exchange Visitor Information System (SEVIS).
+• Students admitted on an F, J, or M Visa will have their lawful presence verified through the Student and Exchange Visitor Information System (SEVIS).

 • Students admitted on any other Visa will have their lawful presence verified through the Systematic Alien Verification for Entitlements (SAVE) Program.